AlgoMaster Logo

 listB

-Pass 1: Store all listA nodes in a set.
-Pass 2: Walk listB, checking each node.
-The first three nodes (5, 6, 1) are unique to listB and not in the set.
-Node 8 is a shared node and IS in the set:
+Pass 1 stores all five listA nodes in the set.
+Pass 2 walks listB and checks each node against the set.
+The first three nodes (5, 6, 1) belong only to listB and are not in the set.
+The next node is the shared node 8, which is in the set, so we return it immediately:

 8